Georges (store): History

 The firm was taken over by retail holding company Cox Brothers in November 1960 through the purchase of all the ordinary paid up capital in Georges Holding Limited.
 Cox Brothers began to incur loses in 1962/63 and went into receivership in 1966.
 Georges was listed (again) as a new company on the Melbourne Stock Exchange as Georges Australia Limited.

 In 1960 the store prepared to expand across Little Collins Street to the rear by buying the premises of Specialty Press, which had printed much of their promotional material.
 It had originally been built in 1891 as a Cyclorama, incorporating a large circular hall that displayed 360° paintings of famous scenes, such as the 1871 Siege of Paris.
 After a complete renovation, it opened the Hostess Store, for all the homewear departments.
 Soon after the basement of the main store was refurbished as a menswear department.
 The store also had an art gallery, first between 1945-48, then a larger space opened in 1963, along with the Georges Invitation Art Prize, won in the first year by John Olsen; the gallery was used for a wide range of exhibitions, from photography to ceramics, and embroidery to furniture.

 In January 1970, Georges launched a successful takeover bid of Ball & Welch in a deal valued at $1.48 million.
 The directors of Georges believed that Ball & Welch stores would give Georges a foothold in the suburbs.
 The flagship Flinders Street store was sold in May, 1976, and ultimately only two outlets were retained as Georges branches; one in Burke Road, Camberwell, opening in 1977, and one in The Jam Factory on Chapel Street, South Yarra, opening in 1979.

 The Sydney based department store David Jones then took over Georges in 1981, refurbishing the store and operating as it always had, but the prime position of the store slowly faded.
 The store was closed on 5 October 1995.

 In 1996, work began to comprehensively refurbish the building to a design by Stephen Bennett and UK retail guru Terence Conran to create something like the successful Habitat stores in the UK.
 The atrium was reinstated but in modern materials, and the Edwardian walk-through windows were removed in favour of a reconstruction of the original Victorian shop windows.
 The new 'Georges' opened in 1998, but closed the following year.
 Since then various hospitality ventures have occupied the basement, retail has occupied the front ground floor section, and various businesses on the upper floors.
 From 2018 a major tenant was the co-working provider, Hub Australia.

-In the 2020s George's remains a well-remembered part of Melbourne's history by the generations that enjoyed shopping there.